 Creativity isn’t just visually appealing designs, creativity also comes in the creation of strategies and solving business challenges.
 However the environments in which each of these optimally take place may differ.
 I was essentially converting the energy and bustle of cafes into visual creativity.
 Whilst the comparatively serene office setting was thumbs up for writing up strategical and process documents requiring considerable consideration and precise word smithing.
 Having said that some of the best strategical writing I’ve ever done was crunched into an airplane’s economy seat on an international flight, go figure?

 It’s about knowing how we individually respond to and take in our environments for the particular task at hand and knowing that there isn’t a ‘one place fits all’.
 And more importantly, knowing what you need at a given moment, as in some cases the ideal environment suitable for a task is interchangeable.
 In a creative slump at your desk?
-Go to the cafeteria, find a nook that feels more compelling and setup your laptop.
+Go set up your laptop in the office cafeteria, an unused meeting room or find a nook somewhere that feels more compelling.
 Cafe down the street?
 What’s actually prohibiting you from going down there for a couple hours for a fresh environment?

 I remember a client site where, instead of sitting doing design work in the drab office desk clusters, I’d bring my designers to what we’d coined ‘the rainforest’.
 It was a collection of small coves on each floor of the building’s central atrium planted with trees and tropical plants complete with seating and tables.
 Our productivity and creativity was always 1,000% better in ‘the rainforest’.
 The fact that few others ever leveraged these fantastic spots except for having lunch was beyond me.

 Sometimes we forget the purpose of a laptop and the freedom it brings, and we somehow feel tethered to desks.
 Challenge this way of thinking.